Visitors with a valid Visa can stay in India for 180 days.

 borders with China, Myanmar and Bhutan.
 Due to possible unrests in these

-regions, there are more stringent requirements in these states.
+regions, there are more stringent requirements for booking North East India tours.

 Foreigners must get a Protected Area Permit and travel in